django-cms/django-cms/docs/reference/wizards.rst

 cms_apps, template tags and even Django's admin.

-Calling the wizard pool's `register` method will register the provided wizard into the pool, unless there is already a wizard of the same content-type (model).
+Calling the wizard pool's `register` method will register the provided wizard into the pool, unless there is already a wizard of the same module and class name.
 In this case, the register method will raise a `cms.wizards.wizard_pool.AlreadyRegisteredException`.